j2objc-contrib/j2objc-gradle/README.md

     j2objc.release.enabled=false

-This is helpful for a tight modify-compile-test loop and using only debug binaries.
+This is helpful for a tight modify-compile-test loop using only debug binaries.
 You can also do this for `j2objc.debug.enabled`.